John Dabiri

-John Oluseun Dabiri is an American engineer and professor of Nigerian descent at the California Institute of Technology (Caltech), where he holds joint appointments in aerospace and mechanical engineering.
-His academic research focuses on unsteady fluid mechanics and flow physics, with applications in biology, renewable energy, and the environment.
+John Oluseun Dabiri is an American engineer and professor at the California Institute of Technology, where he holds appointments in aerospace engineering and mechanical engineering.
+His research focuses on fluid mechanics and fluid dynamics, including applications in biological systems, renewable energy, and environmental flows.

 Dabiri studies biological fluid dynamics, including investigations of jellyfish propulsion.
-He has also designed a vertical-axis wind turbine system inspired by the movement patterns of schools of fish to enhance the efficiency of wind energy.
+He has also developed and studied vertical-axis wind turbine systems inspired by observations of schooling fish.

 Early life and education

-Dabiri's parents are Nigerian immigrants who settled in Toledo, Ohio in 1975.
-Dabiri was born in 1980.
+Born in 1980, Dabiri was raised in Toledo, Ohio, by Nigerian immigrant parents.
 During his childhood, Dabiri was exposed to engineering concepts through his father's technical work.
+He attended a Baptist high school where he received his high school diploma.